eshanbhuse/eshanbhuse/README.md

 # Hey, I'm Eshan!! 👋

 🎓 Hello!
-I'm Eshan Bhuse, a Full Stack Developer pursuing my B—Tech Degree from Sardar Patel Institute of Technology.
-I love to build efficient, scalable, and impactful software solutions.
+I'm Eshan Bhuse, a Full Stack Developer pursuing my B.Tech Degree from Sardar Patel Institute of Technology.
+I love to build efficient, scalable, and impactful websites.
-   With a strong foundation in Networking, I enjoy solving complex problems and am keen to learn new technologies.
+   With a strong foundation in DSA, I enjoy solving complex problems and am keen to learn new technologies.

 🎯 I enjoy contributing to open-source projects and am enthusiastic about new technologies.
-I also got started with freelancing and blogging recently.
 Currently, I am learning Django, Flutter, and System Design.
 ![Screenshot (786)](https://github.com/user-attachments/assets/1cd8fb03-cdfc-4741-bdc7-ac3e2df0122a)